Here are some current tools for checking language inclusion of nondeterministic Buchi automata.

-Our tool is called RABIT (Ramsey-based Buchi automata Inclusion Testing).
+- RABIT (Ramsey-based Buchi automata Inclusion Testing).
 It implements a generalized version of the Ramsey-based method for Buchi automata inclusion checking with additional subsumption techniques using backward and forward simulation preorder.
-The latest version of the tool additionally uses generalized automata minimization techniques using good approximations of multipebble simulations and trace inclusions (see the POPL 2013 paper listed below).
+Newer versions of the tool additionally use generalized automata minimization techniques using good approximations of multipebble simulations and trace inclusions (see the LMCS 2019 on the RABIT tool page).

+- GOAL tool.
 There are many other methods for checking Buchi automata inclusion/equivalence, e.g., Safra-based constructions, Muller-Schupp constructions, Safra-Pieteman construction, and Slice-based constructions.
-These are implemented in the GOAL tool.
-However, our experiments indicate that RABIT performs much better and can solve much larger instances than the methods implemented in GOAL.
+The GOAL tool implements many of these.
+On most instances RABIT performs better than GOAL, and thus it can solve much larger instances.

 - FORKLIFT.
 It uses a subsumption-based technique, different from the Ramsey-based method.
 See CAV'22 paper and the full version of the paper and some benchmarks.
 The older BAIT tool by same authors uses similar methods, see CONCUR 2021 paper.